Before the asteroid strike that caused their extinction, dinosaur species were already in decline

 1,600 fossils analyzed

 Once each fossil had been properly classified, we used a statistical model to estimate the number of species over time for each family.
-We were thus able to track, over millions of years (from 160 to 66 million years ago), which species appeared and which disappeared, and to estimate, again for each family, the rates of speciation and extinction over time.
+We were thus able to track, over millions of years (from –160 to –66 million years ago), which species appeared and which went extinct, and to estimate—again for each family—the rates of speciation and extinction over time.

 Fabien Contamine, Provided by the author

-To estimate rates of speciation and extinction, several biases had to be taken into account.
-The fossil record is indeed biased.
+To estimate speciation and extinction rates, several biases had to be taken into account.
+The fossil record is, in fact, biased.
 It is uneven over time and space, and certain groups do not fossilize well.
 This is a well-known problem in paleontology when attempting to estimate the dynamics of past biodiversity.
 Given these issues, modern, sophisticated models can account for the heterogeneity of preservation over time and across species.
-In doing so, the fossil record becomes more reliable for estimating the number of species at a given time.
-But it is important to remain cautious, as we are talking about estimates, and these estimates can change with a more complete fossil record, for example, or with new analytical models.
+In doing so, the fossil record becomes a more reliable tool for estimating the number of species at a given time.
+But it is important to remain cautious, as we are dealing with estimates, and these estimates may change—for example, as the fossil record becomes more complete or as new analytical models are developed.

 The decline of herbivores preceded that of carnivores

-In this study, our results show that, 10 million years before the asteroid impact—starting around 76 million years ago—the number of dinosaur species was in sharp decline.
-This decline is particularly interesting because it is global in scope and affects both carnivorous groups, such as tyrannosaurs, and herbivorous groups, such as triceratops.
-It is also observed in the Old World (Europe, Asia, Africa, and Australia) and the New World (the Americas).
+In this study, our results show that 10 million years before the asteroid impact—starting 76 million years ago—the number of dinosaur species was in sharp decline.
+This decline is particularly interesting because it was global in scope and affected both carnivorous groups, such as tyrannosaurs, and herbivorous groups, such as triceratops.
+It was also observed in the Old World (Europe, Asia, Africa, and Australia) and the New World (the Americas).
 There is still some variation in the response.
-Some groups declined sharply, such as ankylosaurs and ceratopsians, while only one family (the troodontids) out of six shows a very slight decline, which occurred within the last 5 million years.
+Some groups, such as ankylosaurs and ceratopsians, declined sharply, while only one family (the troodontids) out of six shows a very slight decline, which occurred within the last 5 million years.

 What could have caused this sharp decline?
-During that period, the Earth experienced a global cooling of 7 to 8 °C.
+At that time, the Earth experienced a global cooling of 7 to 8 °C.

-We know that dinosaurs needed a warm climate to sustain their metabolism.
+We know that dinosaurs needed a warm climate for their metabolism.
 As is often said, they were not ectothermic (cold-blooded) animals like crocodiles or lizards.
 Nor were they endotherms (warm-blooded), like mammals or birds.
-They were mesotherms, a system between reptiles and mammals, and needed a warm climate to maintain their body temperature and thus perform basic biological functions such as metabolic activities.
+They were mesotherms—a system intermediate between reptiles and mammals—and needed a warm climate to maintain their body temperature and thus carry out basic biological functions such as metabolic activities.
 This drop in temperature must therefore have had a very significant impact on them.

-It is worth noting that we observed a time-lagged decline between herbivores and carnivores.
-Herbivores declined slightly before carnivores.
-The decline of herbivores appears to have triggered that of carnivores.
-Thus, according to our model, as soon as herbivores go extinct, carnivores follow—a phenomenon known as cascading extinctions.
-Indeed, herbivores are keystone species in ecosystems (even today in the savannas of Africa, for example).
+It should be noted that we found a time-delayed decline between herbivores and carnivores.
+Herbivores declined slightly before carnivores did.
+The decline of herbivores is thought to have triggered that of carnivores.
+Thus, according to our model, as soon as herbivores go extinct, carnivores disappear—this is what is known as a cascade of extinctions.
+Indeed, herbivores are keystone species in ecosystems (even today in the African savannas, for example).
 Many species “rely on” herbivores.
 Their extinction often leads to the extinction of other species that depend on these herbivores.

-The big question that remains unanswered: what would have happened if the asteroid hadn’t struck?
-Would the dinosaurs have gone extinct anyway, due to the decline that had already begun, or could they have bounced back?
+The big question that remains unanswered: What would have happened if the asteroid hadn’t struck?
+Would the dinosaurs have gone extinct anyway, due to the decline that had already begun, or could they have rebounded?
 It’s very hard to say.
 Many believe that if they had survived, primates—and therefore humans—would never have appeared on Earth.
-An important point is that a potential rebound in biodiversity could have been highly uneven and dependent on the species group, meaning that some groups might have survived while others did not.
-Hadrosaurs, for example, showed a certain resilience to the decline and might, perhaps, have diversified again after the decline.
+An important point is that a potential rebound in biodiversity can be highly heterogeneous and depend on the specific group, meaning that some groups might have survived while others did not.
+Hadrosaurs, for example, showed a certain degree of resilience in the face of decline and might, perhaps, have diversified again after the decline.

 Fabien Condamine, CNRS Researcher in Phylogeny and Molecular Evolution, University of Montpellier